MurrayPHN/phn-exchange-docs/docs/components/admin.md

 ![List of general practices](../../img/gp-practices.png)

 As an administrator you are able to update the details if you wish.
-Please remember that the practice will be required to update these details also a when they access their GP data report.
+Please remember that the practice will be required to update these details also when they access their GP data report.

 ## Priority areas
 This section allows creation of priority areas for the Hot Spotting and Mapping section of the PHN Exchange.
-Generally, editing this area should only be completed by the PHNs designated Priority Area administrator.
+Generally, editing this area should only be completed by the PHN's designated Priority Area administrator.

 ![Managing PHN priority areas](../../img/priorities.png)

 ## Regions
 This section allows creation of Regions within the PHN Exchange.
-Generally, editing this area should only be completed by the PHNs designated Regions area administrator.
+Generally, editing this area should only be completed by the PHN's designated Regions Area administrator.

 ![Managing PHN regions](../../img/regions.png)